CooperUnion/selfdrive/docs/safety.md

   other side of battery to prevent shorts
 - If anything is loose or hanging use electric tape to prevent any accidental shorts
+- Use battery boots (when possible)
+- If battery shorts, STOP what you're doing, turn off all systems to prevent further damage, identify problem.

 ### When soldering:

 - Ensure some sort of fan/filter is on (either the ceiling air sucker or the mini fan)
 - Ensure soldering iron is not left on when finished

+### When using Heat-Gun

+- Make sure ONLY pointing at items want to heat up
+- Keep others clear when heat gun is on
+- Ensure heat gun is turned off when finished

 ### When running new steel cables for Brake-by-Cable: